meltano/handbook/src/_engineering/merge-process.md

 ## Community-Contributed PRs

 For community contributions, the community contributor should indicate readiness to merge and the core team member (primary reviewer) will approve the PR and also perform the merge.

-All Community-Contributed PRs should have their corresponding Issue marked with the `Community-Contributed PR` label in Gitlab.
-This helps in prioritization of code contributions.
-We aim to be responsive in all Community-Contributed PRs, as a sign of respect for the community members' contributed time and effort.
+We aim to be responsive in all community contributed PRs, as a sign of respect for the community members' contributed time and effort.

 The first team member to review should assign themselves to the review and check the following are present: